 1. Watch The Sunrise At Haleakala

-Towering over the eastern part of Maui, Haleakala National Park attracts visitors to see its moonlike crater.
+Towering over the eastern part of Maui, Haleakala Park attracts visitors to see its moonlike crater.
 At the summit, you’ll see the volcanoes on neighboring islands if the weather permits.

 However, its iconic sunrise attracts couples to enjoy a romantic moment 10,023 feet above sea level.
 The event has become so popular it now requires a reservation.